 Instructions

-- Whisk flour, baking powder, baking soda and salt in medium bowl to blend.
+- Whisk 3 cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda and 1 teaspoon salt in medium bowl to blend.

-- Using electric or stand mixer, beat butter in large bowl until light and fluffy.
-Add white sugar and brown sugar and beat until well blended.
+- Using electric or stand mixer, beat 1 cup unsalted butter in large bowl until light and fluffy.
+Add 1/4 cup granulated sugar and 1 1/2 cups light brown sugar and beat until well blended.
 (You should be creaming the butter 5-7 minutes until the texture and color are both light.)

-- Add eggs and vanilla and beat until mixture is creamy and well blended.
+- Add 2 large eggs, room temperature and 3 teaspoons vanilla and beat until mixture is creamy and well blended.
 Gradually add flour mixture, stirring just until blended.

 - Pour half of chocolate chips into the bottom of a large bowl and then add half the dough on top of the chips.
 Stir dough and chips together, then add more chips and more dough until all is mixed together.